 As a result of possible changes PIs should consider now:

-Research should remain within the ethics approval that has been granted – where this is changed as a result of COVID 19 (for example moving from face-to-face to remote interviewing) please email email@example.com to notify the change in the first instance; in most instances we hope this will suffice but it is possible that substantive changes may require a formal amendment to be notified via the Online Ethics Checklist but you will be advised if this is the case.
+Research should remain within the scope of the original ethics checklist that has been reviewed – where this is changed as a result of COVID 19 (for example moving from face-to-face to remote interviewing) please email email@example.com to notify the change in the first instance; in most instances we hope this will suffice but it is possible that substantive changes may require a formal amendment to be notified via the Online Ethics Checklist but you will be advised if this is the case.
 Otherwise, the Online Ethics Checklist will remain accessible; ethics review and approval will continue to operate as normal for new applications.
-Please note that no research activities involving human participants and collecting personal data should start until ethics approval is in place.
+Please note that no research activities involving human participants and collecting personal data should start until a favourable opinion has been secured from the appropriate Reviewer.

 - The online ethics checklist is available on any device and as its platform is public facing, you don’t need vmware horizon to access.

-- The OEC Admin System (to review student checklists) is held on a secure server, so you will need horizon to access this platform.
-Guidance including a step-by-step guide for horizon is available via the research ethics blog.
+- The OEC Admin System (to review student checklists) is held on a secure server, so you will need horizon or VPN to access this platform.
+Guidance including a step-by-step guide for horizon is available via the research governance & integrity website.

 Notifying substantive changes to projects (including delivery, financial cost, methodology or timing) to funders